Saadelkelkha/Internship-Application-Manager/README.md

 ### 🎯 Purpose
 To digitalize and simplify the internship application process for students and administrative staff, improving transparency, efficiency, and user experience.

-### 📄 Note
-This repository contains UI mockups and form structures extracted from a PDF prototype.
-Implementation logic and backend integration would be needed for a fully functional system.

----

-Let me know if you’d like a README.md file formatted with this content.